Table-valued parameters

 Source-generated (recommended)

-Annotate a sealed partial record with [GenerateTvp].
-Provide the SQL schema and type name:
+Annotate a sealed partial record with [GenerateTvp] and provide the SQL Schema and TvpName:

 using CaeriusNet.Attributes.Tvp;